twitter/finatra/source/user-guide/build-new-http-server/controller.markdown

 ## <a class="anchor" name="requests">Requests</a>
 ===============================

 Each route has a callback which is executed when the route matches a request.
 Callbacks require explicit input types and Finatra will then try to convert the incoming request into the specified input type.
-Finatra supports two request types: a Finagle `httpx` Request or a custom `case class` Request.
+Finatra supports two request types: a Finagle `http` Request or a custom `case class` Request.

-### Finagle `httpx` Request:
+### Finagle `http` Request:
-This is a [com.twitter.finagle.httpx.Request](https://twitter.github.io/finagle/docs/index.html#com.twitter.finagle.httpx.Request) which contains common HTTP attributes.
+This is a [com.twitter.finagle.http.Request](https://twitter.github.io/finagle/docs/index.html#com.twitter.finagle.http.Request) which contains common HTTP attributes.

 ### Custom `case class` Request
 Custom requests allow declarative request parsing with support for type conversions, default values, and validations.